 A severance agreement is a type of employment contract that explains how an employee will be compensated at the time dismissal, layoff, or termination of employment.

-The amount employees are compensated by a severance agreement varies greatly.
-At times, severance pay compensates a worker with one or two weeks’ salary.
-In other cases, a severance package provides a recently terminated employee with as much as a year’s salary.
+- The amount employees are compensated under a severance agreement varies greatly.
+Sometimes, severance pay provides a worker with one or two weeks’ salary.
+In other cases, a severance package can provide a terminated employee with as much as a year’s salary.
 Because severance agreement terms can vary so widely, it is critical that you understand the specific terms of any severance agreement to which you are a party.

-Under most circumstances, employees are not guaranteed severance pay.
-If a severance agreement is included in an employment contract or company policy, however, then the employee may be entitled to severance pay, provided that all of the agreement’s conditions are met.
-For example, it may include a requirement that an employee work for the company for a specified period of time before receiving severance pay.
-Understanding the precise terms of your severance agreement will give you the security of knowing your legal rights and obligations, including when, how much, and under what conditions you can expect to collect after termination.
+- A company may put conditions on employees’ eligibility for severance as part of a policy or employment contract.
+For example, a company’s policy may provide that it pays a certain amount of severance to employees who are laid off 1) without cause and 2) after working for the company for a specified period of time.
+Understanding the precise terms and conditions of your severance agreement will give you the security of knowing your legal rights and obligations, including when, how much, and under what conditions you can expect to collect after termination.